Ottawa surpasses 20,000 total COVID-19 cases since start of pandemic

 COVID-19 TESTING IN OTTAWA

-The next update from the Ottawa COVID-19 Testing Taskforce will be released this afternoon,
+The next update from the Ottawa COVID-19 Testing Taskforce says 2,541 swabs were processed at local assessment centres on Sunday and labs performed 4,670 tests.

+The average turnaround from the time the swab is taken at a testing site to the result is 31 hours.

 The Ontario government says 47,929 COVID-19 tests were completed across the province on Sunday.